 "Multidropping" refers to the connection of several transmitters to a single communications transmission line.
 Communications between the host computer and the transmitters takes place digitally with the analog output of the transmitter deactivated.
-With the HART communications protocol, up to 15 transmitters can be connected on a single twisted pair of wires or over leased telephone lines.
+With the HART communications

 The application of a multidrop installation requires consideration of the update rate necessary from each transmitter, the combination of transmitter models, and the length of the transmission line.
 Multidrop installations are not recommended where Intrinsic Safety is a requirement.
 Communication with the transmitters can be accomplished with any HART compatible modem and a host implementing the HART protocol.
 Each transmitter is identified by a unique address (1-15) and responds to the commands defined in the HART protocol.